Privacy Policy

 • Your Organization/Workspace: Based on permission design, teachers/administrators can view interaction records and necessary information in the dashboard.

 • Subprocessors: Cloud and service providers that assist in operations (e.g., cloud hosting, databases, email, error tracking).
-We review and sign data protection agreements; the list will be published at [Subprocessor List URL or Appendix].
+We review and sign data protection agreements.

 • Third-Party Integrations: We only exchange necessary data with third parties when you or your organization authorizes and uses the integration.